superform-xyz/experimental-4626/README.md

 _Disclaimer: WIP.
 Exploratory work and designs_

-### Use cases

-0. Batch focused testing + Curve integration testing

-1. Yearn-like aggregator in single token with built-in rewards

-- Using ERC1155 for managment of multiple Vaults, each with separate yield generating strategy
-- Cutting approve costs through batching.
-Approve only MultiVault, get access to all Vaults.
-- Re-stake your ALL positions (ERC1155 ids) and get a reward calculated from ALL positions
-- Custom and separate logic executed for yield generation in `afterDeposit()`

-2. Long/Short Vault for multiple collaterals?

-### Differences between create Vault and add Vault

-If pseudo-Vault is created through the additional ERC20 asset, MultiVault is a received of all asset balance and minter of one ERC1155-type share (denominated by ids)

-If real-Vault is added, MultiVault acts as a router to it and receiver of LP-share from such.

 ## Common Patterns

 Three reccuring patterns for all currently researched multiVaults, warranting one common interface: